abbreviatedman/react-unit-03-intermediate-react/3d-routing/lesson/directions.md

 A `*` will match anything at all which makes it perfect for things like a 404 page.
 A route that contains a `*` will also be less specific than anything else so you will never accidentally match a `*` route when another route would have also matched.

-Make sure before testing, to update your imports and add the new links in your `App.js`.
+Make sure before testing, to update your imports and add the new links in your `App.jsx`.
 Here is what that file should currently look at:

 ```jsx
 import { Route, Routes, Link } from "react-router-dom";